-Regardless of whether you withhold federal and Washington DC income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

 Employee Insurance and Other Requirements

-Most Washington DC LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

 FAQs on Washington DC Business Taxes

-Yes, Washington DC does have a sales tax.
-You can find more information above.
+Yes, Washington DC has a fixed sales tax rate of 6%.
+You can read more about it above.